ppy/osu-wiki/wiki/Beatmapping/en.md

 To make a new beatmap, go to the edit mode then drag-and-drop an audio file into _osu!_.
 (Alternatively, you can move an audio file onto the `Songs` folder.)
-This should then open and direct you to the edit screen with your audio file.
+This should open and direct you to the edit screen with your audio file.
-Your new song will be at the bottom of the song list, highlighted in purple.
+Your new song will be available at the bottom of the song list, highlighted in purple.
-If it is not listed here for any reason, press `F5` to reset the beatmap cache and it should appear.
+If it is not listed in the song selection for any reason, press `F5` to reset the beatmap cache and it should appear.
 Click on the song, this will open the [beatmap editor](/wiki/beatmap_editor) and the `Song Setup` dialog.

 ### Song Setup